MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 The PC information page includes detailed information about your Surface device:

-- **Model** – Your Surface device’s model will be displayed here, such as Surface Book 2 or Surface Pro 7.
-The exact configuration of your device is not shown, (such as processor, disk size, or memory size).
+- **Model** – Your Surface device's model will be displayed here, such as Surface Book 2 or Surface Pro 7.
+The exact configuration of your device is not shown (such as processor, disk size, or memory size).
 - **UUID** – This Universally Unique Identification number is specific to your device and is used to identify the device during deployment or management.

-- **Serial Number** – This number is used to identify this specific Surface device for asset tagging and support scenarios.
+- **Serial Number** – This number identifies this specific Surface device for asset tagging and support scenarios.
 - **Asset Tag** – The asset tag is assigned to the Surface device with the [Asset Tag Tool](assettag.md).

 You will also find detailed information about the firmware of your Surface device.
 Surface devices have several internal components that each run different versions of firmware.
 The firmware version of each of the following devices is displayed on the **PC information** page (as shown in Figure 1):